vdebes/kata-greed/DEVLOG.md

 Now is the time to refactor.
 I am tempted by going full objects right now but I have a feeling that cleaning up the procedural code will reveal behaviour.

+## Refactoring
+I do not see of to refactor without bringing more meaning without using objects.
+What appears is
+  * we identify patterns in the sequences of integers
+  * each of these patterns give a score
+  * this score is multiplied at the end
+There I have a first class candidate, Pattern, with a first behaviour, give a score.
+So let's create such a class and introduce it in our code.
+The part calculating the score from a straight seems ideal since the pattern matching is dead simple and the return an integer, not one of those tricky arrays.